 OneOp Family Transitions (OneOp FT): We encourage readers to share how they have adapted programming to continue meeting the needs of military families and youth despite COVID.

-Laura Groeneweg, Lead Child and Youth Program Coordinator, has worked with military families and youth for 20 years.
-She has been the MN Army National Guard Lead Child and Youth Program Coordinator (LCYPC) for nine years, Army Reserves Region Coordinator for two years, and a camp counselor, director and project coordinator on active duty bases for eight years.
+Laura Groeneweg, Lead Child, and Youth Program Coordinator, has worked with military families and youth for 20 years.
+She has been the MN Army National Guard Lead Child and Youth Program Coordinator (LCYPC) for nine years, Army Reserves Region Coordinator for two years, and a camp counselor, director, and project coordinator on active duty bases for eight years.
 As LCYPC, Laura tracks military trends, raises awareness for military families, and provides resources to youth and educators to help foster resilience in military youth and families.
-She earned my M.A. in Leisure, Youth and Human Services and B.A. in Social work from the University of Northern Iowa.
+She earned her M.A. in Leisure, Youth, and Human Services and her B.A. in Social Work from the University of Northern Iowa.